Irrelev4nt13/Book-Recommendation-System/README.md

 ## Classification:

-In this section, we explore classification tasks using Random Forest, Naive Bayes, and Support Vector Classifier (SVC):
+In this section, we explore classification tasks using Random Forest, Naive Bayes, and Support Vector Machines (SVMs):
-1. Textual Data Preprocessing: We preprocess textual data using techniques like Word2Vec to convert text into numerical features that can be used for classification.
+1. Textual Data Preprocessing: We preprocess textual data using techniques like glove to convert text into numerical features that can be used for classification.
 2. Classification Algorithms: We apply Random Forest, Naive Bayes, and SVC to classify books into predefined categories or labels.
 Each algorithm is evaluated separately.
 3. Performance Metrics: We evaluate the model performance using standard metrics such as precision, recall, F1-score, and accuracy.
 These metrics provide insights into how well the classifiers perform in assigning books to their respective categories.